MenuSkip to content

 $89.00 General Price:

-Nicole Dieker is a freelance writer and Senior Editor at The Billfold and her work has also appeared in Boing Boing, Popular Science, The Toast and numerous other publications.
+Nicole Dieker is a freelance writer, the editor of The Billfold, and the host of the Writing & Money podcast.
+Her work has also appeared in Boing Boing, Popular Science, The Toast and numerous other publications.
 Nicole regularly speaks on or facilitates panels about the intersection of art and money, and her practical, actionable freelance advice is available at The Freelancer's "Ask A Freelancer" column and The Write Life's "Pitch Fix."
-Nicole's debut novel, The Biographies of Ordinary People, is forthcoming Summer 2017.
+Nicole's debut novel, The Biographies of Ordinary People, was published in May 2017.

 Teaching philosophy: I have two jobs, as a teacher.
 First, I need to ask the questions that uncover the real problems you are having in your writing.
 Then, I need to ask the questions that help you solve them.